 In a position that lends itself perfectly to life’s eccentrics, Cole exemplifies what the best props are made of.
 This is a man who eats porridge ahead of home games and spaghetti Bolognese before away games – don’t ask – and, for light reading, devours the works of philosopher, linguist and cognitive scientist, Noam Chomsky, who once wrote that ‘the intellectual tradition is one of servility to power’.
 You wonder how often that sentence has been dunked into a skinny latte at the Leicester Coffee Club.

 ‘I just find him interesting,’ says Cole.
 ‘He gives you the other side of the story on things like American foreign policy.’
 He pauses for a second.
 ‘This is getting a bit deep, isn’t it?
 Shall we talk about Toby Flood’s moisturisers instead?
 No, okay, well, let’s just say Noam’s not very complimentary about the Bush family.’

-Rest assured, Stuart Lancaster will be all too complimentary about the value of Dan Cole in the coming weeks; off the pitch he is the breath of fresh air that England will need in the claustrophobia of a home World Cup and on the pitch, none of the likely starting fifteen against Fiji will have more caps in his locker – fifty-two and counting – than the Leicester Tigers’ tight-head.
+Rest assured, Stuart Lancaster will be all too complimentary about the value of Dan Cole in the coming weeks; off the pitch he’s the breath of fresh air England will need in the claustrophobia of a home World Cup and on the pitch, none of the likely starting fifteen against Fiji will have more caps in his locker – fifty-two and counting – than the Leicester Tigers’ tight-head.
 Indeed only six others – Youngs, Lawes, Wigglesworth, Haskell, Wilson and Wood – know what it’s like to be a part of a World Cup, albeit the chaotic one of four years ago, and the urge to put that right burns deeply. ’Everyone else’s memory of New Zealand is the bad stuff,‘ says Cole.
 ‘It would be nice to end this one with a more positive legacy.’

 9th SEPTEMBER 2015